paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 **Yes, absolutely!**

-If you have purchased (or been gifted) a [supporter tag](https://osu.ppy.sh/home/support) at any point, you will be a able to change your name **once** for free.
-This name change can be redeemed at the [osu!store](https://osu.ppy.sh/store/products/32).
+If you've purchased (or been gifted) a [supporter tag](https://osu.ppy.sh/home/support) at any point in time, you'll be able to change your username **once** for free, which can be redeemed at the [osu!store](https://osu.ppy.sh/store/products/32).

-At any point thereafter, you may purchase a username change to change your name to whatever you wish.
-However, each change will become progressively more expensive - the second will cost $8 USD, the third $16 USD, and so on, up to a cap of $100 USD.
-We do this to prevent people from abusing the system to change their names in rapid succession.
+At any point thereafter, you may purchase a username change to change your username to whatever you wish (provided that it follows the [Community Rules](https://osu.ppy.sh/help/wiki/Rules#community-rules).
+However, each change will become progressively more expensive: the second will cost $8 USD, the third $16 USD, and so on, up to a cap of $100 USD.
+We do this to prevent people from abusing the system by changing their names in rapid succession.

-If you are only after minor capitalization or grammar/spelling changes, you can email [accounts@ppy.sh](mailto:accounts@ppy.sh) to request a free name change to fix these issues.
+If you're only after minor capitalization or grammar/spelling changes, you can email [accounts@ppy.sh](mailto:accounts@ppy.sh) to request a free username change to fix these issues.
 We will not charge you for these sorts of name changes, but you **MUST** do them through a support email.
-Keep in mind we will only perform this a limited number of times, so make sure you really want it!
+Keep in-mind that we will only perform this a limited number of times, so make sure you really want it!

 #### Can I take another player's username?

 **Yes, but only under certain circumstances.**

-If a player has not signed in for at least 6 months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.
+If a player has not signed-in for at least six months and has no plays, then their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.

-If that player does have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those 6 months.
+If that player **does** have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those six months.
 This is to prevent people from stealing the usernames of active or recently retired players.

 #### Is it possible to change my name back or revert to my old username?